tesselslate/resetti/README.md

 makepkg -si
 ```

-### From the Debian or RPM package
+### From distro-specific packages

 Check the [Releases](https://github.com/woofdoggo/resetti/releases) tab for
-Debian packages or download the latest development builds from the
+distro-specific packages (deb or rpm) or download the latest development builds from the
 [Discord](https://discord.gg/fwZA2VJh7k).

 ### From source